June 2016 Update:

 I have a great deal more to report on this case.
-Unfortunately, I cannot publish any of it at the moment.
-Check back after April 1st.
+Unfortunately, I won’t be publishing any of it at the moment.
 See below for past essays & posts on the molestation case against the Citrus Heights, CA, former Principal Robert Adams and Creative Frontiers School.

 Unlike any number of molestation cases ably handled by competent law enforcement and child protection services daily, across the U.S. (including the rare "big" cases--Sandusky, et al), the nature and context of the allegations against Robert Adams and Creative Frontiers School, as well as the conduct of Citrus Heights and Sacramento County authorities are suspicious at best, and the case exhibits numerous red flags of a false case, most notably that allegations of abuse are being made by a handful of motivated adults, while actual students at the time of the school's closure have not only told investigators that no abuse occurred, but delivered a petition to the Mayor and held bake sales, tag sales, and "movie nights" to raise funds to help re-open Creative Frontiers.